 I asked Darryl if when I’m really old and just rocking back and forth and crying for who knows what reason and unable to assemble a coherent sentence would he please play the guitar for me too.
 Sure, he said.
 Pheww.
 That’ll be nice!

 Bon Voyage Lucas and Betsy!
 Bon Voyage Alex and Carol!
-Kaitlin(! surprised?), Berkely dinner, Amit, and More.
+Rome(! surprised?), Berkely dinner, Amit, and More.

 I still get to go to the yearly Berkley Blast-o-rama.
 What a Blessing!

 Every few years we go back to Valentino because it is so utterly grand.
 It’s a real feed-me place.
 Omakase for Italians.

 You can click here to read about Piero’s empire.
 He is a five foot giant.

 Going to Valentino always drives Dale deep into his wine cellar and this time the results were breathtaking.
 Gaspingly delicious.

 Piero chose an Italian white for the first few courses.
 ‘Very rare.
 No one has even heard of the maker.’
 That was true enough.